-Worked in a factory for 2 years = Can work in production.
-Good at working in groups
+Worked in an office for two years = Can work with bookkeeping, controlling tasks and VAT.
+Good at working in groups.

 Chinese sports blogs = Passionate about writing and spreading a message.

 In this mode, you should make a gross list.
 Do not censor.
 Bring everything you can think of, big and small.
-The next step we thin out what should be included in your application.
+The next step is to think what should be included in your application.
 Feel free to ask someone you know how they perceive you, it can be instructive.

 Tip 2.
 Create a CV and cover letter with or without expert help